English Longitudinal Study of Ageing

 ELSA 50+ Health and Life

-By 2021 around half the population of England will be over 50.
+As the population in England is ageing adults above the age of 50 are increasing by the year.
 We're carrying out this research to find out more about the lives of people in this influential age group.

 ELSA is unique.
 We are the only major study in England talking to people from 50,

-It is funded by a number of Government departments including the Department of Health, Department for Transport, the Department for Work and Pensions and the National Institute on Aging in the United States.
+It is funded by a number of Government departments including the Department of Health and Social Care, Department for Transport, the Department for Work and Pensions and the National Institute on Aging in the United States.

 Make your voice heard

 People aged 50 and over account for half of the nation's spending and three quarters of the nation's wealth, so it’s important the Government listen to your opinions and experiences.